Skip to main content Skip to complementary content

 • Can edit

-To move a data connection to a managed space, you must also have one of the following space roles in the managed space to which you are moving the connection:
+• You and the data connection owner must have one of the following space roles in the target managed space:

 • Owner